AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 3.md

 ## Debate<a name="deb"></a>

-Everybody should use Home Automation.
+**Topic: Everybody should use Home Automation.
 True or False?

 - Collected points from different sources
 - Did team discussion